Geneva Youth Hostel

 One of Geneva’s most well-known symbols since 1891, the Jet d’eau (water jet) epitomizes the ambition, dynamism and international renown of a city that respects the environment and always looks ahead.
 Take a 1 hour guided visit of the workings of this famous jet which reaches 140m in height.

-The CRPP is Switzerland's major plasma and fusion laboratory.
+The Swiss Plasma Center is Switzerland's major plasma and fusion laboratory.
 Its main goal is to participate in the worldwide development of this new energy source through strong education and research programmes.

 Scientists at the prestigious Ecole Polytechnique Federale de Lausanne will gladly introduce your group to plasmas, fusion and their related experimental devices during a one hour guided tour including the tour of the tokamak fusion reactor.